crodrigoquero/C4Imaging/docs/HI_JUNIOR_DEVELOPER.md

 # Welcome to the Project

-If you are a __Junior Developer__, first of all I want to give you special thanks for your interest in this project.
+If you're a __Junior Developer__, first of all I want to give you special thanks for your interest in this project.

 I hope this document helps you to clarify the benefits you are about to get from this project.